riscv/riscv-CMOs/README.md

 * TBD: working group
 * TBD: riscv mailing list

-## Proposed Charter
+## Charter

-The Cache Maintenance Operation, or CMO, task group intends to define data cache maintenance operations for the RISC-V architecture, providing support for use-cases such as software-managed cache coherence, power management, persistent storage, security, and RAS.
+The Cache Management Operation, or CMO, task group intends to define data cache management operations for the RISC-V architecture, providing support for use-cases such as software-managed cache coherence, power management, persistent storage, security, and RAS.
 In the process, a data cache model will be developed, and the interactions of CMOs with the memory ordering model will be specified.
 In addition,